Félix Amiot: Biography

+WWII

 In June 1940, the Wertheimer brothers urgently left France for Brazil, then settled down in New York.
 They asked Amiot to take care of their assets and business based in France and handed over to him all their SECM shares and a majority stake in Chanel and Bourjois Perfumes.

 On June 3, 1940, in Le Bourget, Amiot workshops were severely bombarded.
 Two days later, it was the turn of Cherbourg.
 On June 10, Amiot evacuated his 3,000 workers staff to the south of France.
 He obtained 3 million Francs from the government, then based in Bordeaux, in return for his pre-war orders.
 On June 13, 1940, the French army, in violation of free city status, ordered the destruction by fire of the Colombes workshops.
 In retribution, the German Army occupied the factory which had been partially destroyed by the French army and looted by the German army, stole what was left, and moved the workshop machines to Junkers, a firm based in Dessau in Germany.

 After the Armistice, Amiot repatriated his staff to Paris.
 "Though", as he wrote in his Memoirs from the Occupation, "I managed to subtract the design office and to keep it in the free zone".
 In order to recuperate late payments and to be financed by the French state, he settled his company in Vichy.

 From Vichy, Amiot contacted the Resistance, they advised him to pursue his activity.
 In 1940, the German state contacted Amiot to request Junkers' planes.
 Unsure if he should comply with the German's request and collaborate, Amiot wrote to Marshall Pétain to ask for instructions.
 Forced to work for the German occupiers, he decided, however, not to get personally involved and left his company's management with two orders.
 Firstly, to slow down production as much as possible without attracting the attention of the German Occupant and put his staff in danger.
 Secondly, to enroll everyone who would ask for work at the factory without any discrimination: STO objectors, resistants, Communists, or French Jews who were in hiding such as Marie-Claire Servan-Schreiber.

 Amiot reconstituted a factory in Marseille and employed numerous workers who wanted to escape the STO (forced labor in Germany).
 After the war, his behavior was taken into consideration when his case was examined to assess his collaboration with the German forces.